-There is no implicit precedence in Breakpoint, Actionpoint

-and Testpoint conditional expressions.
+There is no implicit precedence in Breakpoint, Actionpoint and Testpoint conditional expressions.
 In complex expressions, the use of parentheses is mandatory.
 See these examples:

-Type Example Actionpoint UDV example (#myint=1) AND (#mystr="Germany") Local variables examples (this.m_nCount > 10) OR (nCount%1) (this.m_nCount > 10) OR (bForce) Equality operators in conditional expressions - Not Equal != - Not Equal == - Equal = - Equal Assignment operator in Actionpoint = - Assigns RHS to LHS Arithmetic operators in conditional expressions / - division + - plus minus - multiplication % - modulus

-Logical AND - both must be true

-operators in OR - one must be true

-conditional && - both must be true

-expressions - one must be true

-^ - exclusive OR (only one must be true)
+Туре Example Actionpoint UDV example (#myint=1) AND (#mystr="Germany") Local variables examples (this.m_nCount > 10) OR (nCount%1) (this.m_nCount > 10) OR (bForce) Equality operators in conditional expressions - Not Equal != - Not Equal = - Equal = - Equal Assignment operator in Actionpoint = - Assigns RHS to LHS Arithmetic operators in / - division conditional expressions + - plus minus - multiplication % - modulus Logical operators in conditional expressions AND - both must be true OR - one must be true && - both must be true - one must be true ^ - exclusive OR (only one must be true)